Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - Decreased frequency and severity of nose bleeds

-- Sedative effect upon the body
+- The soothing effect on the body

 - Improved sleep quality